 NuvaRing Side Effects Center

-NuvaRing (etonogestrel and ethinyl estradiol vaginal ring) is a flexible contraceptive vaginal ring.
-Common side effects of Nuvaring include vaginal infections and irritation, vaginal secretions, headache, weight gain, nausea, and other typical side effects associated with hormonal contraceptives.
+NuvaRing (etonogestrel and ethinyl estradiol vaginal ring) contains a combination of female hormones in a flexible contraceptive vaginal ring used to prevent pregnancy.
+Common side effects of Nuvaring include vaginal infections and irritation, vaginal itching or discharge, headache, nausea, vomiting, bloating, stomach cramps, changes in weight or appetite, breast pain/tenderness/swelling, headache, nervousness, dizziness, tired feeling, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, problems with contact lenses, changes in your menstrual periods, decreased sex drive, and other side effects associated with hormonal contraceptives.

 Nuvaring is inserted once a month for 3 weeks and then removed.
 A new ring is inserted after a 7 day break.
 Miconazole increases blood concentrations of etonogestrel or ethinyl estradiol.
 Nonoxynol-9 spermicide gel did not affect the blood concentration of etonogestrel or ethinyl estradiol.
 Contraceptive hormones may be secreted in breast milk and may potentially cause jaundice and breast enlargement in the nursing child.
 Nuvaring is contraindicated during pregnancy.

 Our Nuvaring Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.